Frequently (and Infrequently) Asked Questions

 Identify yourself.

-I am a PhD candidate in Computer Science at the University of Sheffield, jointly supervised by Harsh Beohar and Charles Grellois.
+I am a first year PhD candidate in Computer Science at the University of Sheffield, jointly supervised by Harsh Beohar and Charles Grellois.

-I am generally interested in logic and, to an extent, category theory.
+I am generally interested in logic and, to an extent, (1-)category theory.

 My preferred pronouns are he/him/his.